udamir/youtrack-workflow-cli/README.md

 - Which are outdated (the YouTrack version is newer)
 - Any conflicts between local and YouTrack versions

-It also provides an interactive prompt to pull outdated workflows or push modified workflows as needed.

 ### Status Symbols

 The status command uses the following symbols to indicate workflow status: